 The audio guides can be rented at reception but we ask you to bring your own headphones.

 You can be assured that we are doing everything to welcome you safely to the museum.

 Last admissions: one hour before closing time.

-Due to high-alert Vigipirate regulations, please note that no luggage is allowed inside the museum.
-A luggage locker is available at reception.
+Due to high-alert Vigipirate regulations, please note that no luggage are allowed inside the museum.

 A luggage storage is available

-The aircraft hall is not heated, so we advise you to dress warmly during the winter season.
+The aircraft hall is not air-conditionned, so we advise you to dress warmly during the winter season.